40 Days to Yes

 And there’s signs that the relentless, grinding negativity of Better Together is seriously annoying undecided voters too.
 I’ve lost count of the number of tweets, Facebook posts and instant messages I’ve seen that say people are tired of hearing nothing but denial and obfuscation from Alistair Darling and his team.
 Every attempt at a positive message is profoundly rooted in clumsy fearmongering.
 Figures are twisted (like comparing the Scottish public spending figures with the average of the entirety of England and Wales, conveniently cloaking the huge imbalance towards London and the South).
 Plus oil assets which would mysteriously be A-OK as a few pennies in the pot for the Union become the probable source of untold calamity when they’re the property of a much smaller group of people.
 I’m sick to the back teeth of it, and I’m honestly trying to give them the benefit of the doubt.

-The debate’ this week was a classic nadir.
+The 'debate’ this week was a classic nadir.
 But, astonishingly, it’s been beaten in teeth-grinding annoyance by this:

 It’s almost like someone was tasked with writing a tweet that would perfectly encapsulate the last six months of unpleasant paternalism, snideness and smug presumption.
 Piers Morgan is an odious man, but he’s just saying out loud sentiments that have been implied and muttered and formed the basis of a very great deal of London media reporting of the last year or so, ever since it became clear that this would not be a complete shoe-in for No.

 Sadly, the editorials of respected publications are often not a lot better.
 The Economist’s was a masterpiece of blithe dismissal.
-From putting a man in a See You Jimmy hat on the cover to describing the bedroom tax (that made one woman so anxious and desperate she killed herself, even though she was exempt from it) as trivial’, it epitomises everything that makes the Union an unbalanced, unhealthy relationship.
+From putting a man in a See You Jimmy hat on the cover to describing the bedroom tax (that made one woman so anxious and desperate she killed herself, even though she was exempt from it) as 'trivial’, it epitomises everything that makes the Union an unbalanced, unhealthy relationship.

 Powers devolved are powers retained